adamterlson/cairn/README.md

 Easily apply your inherited stylesheet with a simpler, yet more powerful, selector-based, spread syntax: `{...style('foo bar')}` instead of with the wordy (and sometimes long) basic `style={[styles.foo, styles.bar]}` sytnax.

+You can even group all of your style-related attributes into one stylesheet, regardless of whether they're implemented via the `style` attribute or a separate one (e.g. `underlayColor` on [`TouchableHighlight`](https://facebook.github.io/react-native/docs/touchablehighlight.html)).

 Instead of trying to shim a CSS preprocessor, Cairn embraces the power ([and advantages](https://facebook.github.io/react-native/docs/style.html)) of JavaScript-based styling.

 Cairn plays well with [React StyleSheet](https://facebook.github.io/react-native/docs/stylesheet.html).
 See [Middleware](#style-prop-transformers-middleware)